Skip to main content

 2.1 Maintaining the aspect ratio

-If you wish to maintain the aspect ratio of the video, meaning showing vertical video and not making it fill the complete space of the view, you can set the object-fit: contain.
+If you want to maintain the aspect ratio of the video, displaying it vertically without filling the entire view, you can use object-fit:contain.

-If you wish to always fill the view irrespective of the video resolution you can set the object-fit:cover.
+However, if you prefer to always fill the view regardless of the video resolution you can use object-fit:cover.

 const ParticipantView = ({ participantId }) => {